Crime and the Criminal Justice System

 When does the disposition happen?

 If you are found delinquent for a minor offense when confinement is not being considered, the judge may hold a disposition hearing right after the adjudication.
-But usually the court will wait for DHSS to prepare a predisposition report, which may take several months.
-DHSS will collect information about you and the community where the offense occurred, and will interview you, your family and friends, your teachers, your doctors, any victims of your offense, and any others who may have knowledge about how best to treat you.
-Using the research and interviews, DHSS will then recommend a treatment plan for you.
+But usually the court will wait for DJJ to prepare a predisposition report, which may take several months.
+DJJ will collect information about you and the community where the offense occurred, and will interview you, your family and friends, your teachers, your doctors, any victims of your offense, and any others who may have knowledge about how best to treat you.
+Using the research and interviews, DJJ will then recommend a treatment plan for you.
 The judge will consider this report seriously, but does not have to follow it.
 You can present evidence against the report if you want to.
 At the disposition hearing, the judge will consider your evidence, the evidence in the report, and possibly other evidence from the state.

 Will I be confined between adjudication and disposition?